SageHack/hacklair/content/analysing-android-app-aptoide-part-2-wireshark.md

 done
 </pre>

 My guess would that encrypted data is used mainly by external libraries.
 We know from the logcat that it uses two analytic libraries, one by Amazon and one by Yahoo, which correlate with the info we have here.
-Still, the app connect with SSL to LeaseWeb, which I'm starting to guess, is where the app is hosted.
+Still, the app connects with SSL to LeaseWeb, which I'm starting to guess, is where the app is hosted.

 Let's compared the bandwidth transferred in and out of LeaseWeb servers to the total bandwidth in the Statistic IO Graph menu.

 And gotcha!
-90% of the otal bandwidth is from LeaseWeb and 10% is SSL.
+90% of the total bandwidth is from LeaseWeb and 10% is SSL.
 Which fit my guess.

 ### Conclusion

 We learned that no data transmitted by the app is encrypted.
-That also mean we can easily use Wireshark to validate what data is transmitted while using the app.
-In this case, it seem legit data.
+That also means we can easily use Wireshark to validate what data is transmitted while using the app.
+In this case, it seems legit data.
 As of now, this app doesn't seem like a malicious piece of software.

 > Other posts from the **Android forensics and security analysis** series:
 >